 - is the source's speed toward the observer

-This version uses a specific sign convention: speeds counted toward each other make the observed frequency larger.
-If source and observer move away from each other, the signs change and the observed frequency becomes smaller.
+This version uses a specific sign convention: speeds counted toward each other make the observed frequency larger, and the signs flip when source and observer move apart.
+It assumes motion along the line joining them, and it stops being the right model once the source speed reaches the speed of sound.

 For light, the classical sound formula does not apply.
-For motion along the line of sight, the relativistic Doppler formula for a source moving away from the observer is
+For motion along the line of sight, the relativistic Doppler formula for a source moving away is

-If the source moves toward the observer along the same line, the factor reverses:
+and for a source moving toward the observer the factor reverses:

 Worked Example: Ambulance Siren